 Did you know that over three billion pizzas are sold every year in the United States?
 Given these statistics, around 350 slices of pizza are sold every second.
+Do you order a square cut pizza or triangle pizza?
+It does influence the taste!

 If you’re someone who absolutely adores pizza, these stats shouldn’t be too surprising.
 After all, pizza is nearly everyone’s favorite food these days.